 Other chronic conditions that may lead to cycle irregularities include:

-Most vagina owners begin menopause between the ages of 45 to 55.
-Those who develop symptoms around age 40 or earlier may be experiencing premature ovarian insufficiency (POI), or early natural menopause.
+Most vagina owners begin menopause between the ages of 45-55.
+Those who develop symptoms around age 40 or earlier may be experiencing primary ovarian insufficiency (POI) or early natural menopause.

-About 1 percent of women in the United States experience POI.
+About 1% of women before the age of 40 experience POI.
 While this condition can arise from the surgical removal of the ovaries, other causes include genetic disorders and autoimmune conditions.

 If you’re experiencing missed periods and you’re 40 years old or younger, contact your doctor to talk about POI testing and treatment.